gaborpelesz/cubenect/README.md

 The Cubenenct software only uses the Kinect's depth image.
 Using an adaptive threshold based algorithm, the software detects the contacts that have been made with the canvas and a custom tracker algorithm tracks these through their lifetime (until we stop pushing the canvas).
 The software registers and sends an update on each contact creation and change as a multitouch event through the Virtual touchscreen driver to the Linux system.

-The repository also contains a calibration program with which the Kinect-based touchscreen and the projectors display can be calibrated.
+The repository also contains a calibration program with which the Kinect-based touchscreen and the projector's display can be calibrated.

 Eventually the result is a fully functional multitouch screen on the side of the cube.
 In the demo, we used the amazing fluid simulator by [PavelDoGreat](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation) in fullscreen mode from a Chromium browser (only modifications to the simulator was just the removal of the menu bar)